-Social Impacts: How Child Loss Strengthens (Or Ruins) Families
+Social Impacts: How the Loss of a Child Strengthens (Or Ruins) Families

 Major life stressors naturally take a toll on marriages.
 But divorce in the aftermath of a child’s death is not inevitable.
 “It’s really important to underscore that the death of a child is not going to ruin a marriage,” Carr says.
 “It generally makes a troubled marriage worse, and a strong marriage better.”
 When dealing with illness or addiction, spouses who disagreed over the best course of treatment are at particularly high risk.
 “If one spouse blames the other, or feels the other did something to hasten the death, that’s almost something that cannot be recovered from.”

 There are also factors, beyond the couple’s control, which may sour or save the marriage.
 “Grief, trauma, and depression impact one’s ability to participate in all meaningful relationships,” Saltz says.
 “But I have seen couples where the opposite is the case.
 They become closer, they support each other.
 This is the only person who can really understand how you feel.”

 Mothers and fathers who lose a child often must also contend with surviving siblings.
-Figuring out how to parent after losing a child is a unique challenge and here, too, experts agree that the outcomes for both the surviving children and parents largely depend on the state of the relationship before the trauma.
-Death can both bring a family together or tear it apart.
+Figuring out how to parent after losing a child is a unique challenge.
+Here, too, experts agree that the outcomes for both the surviving children and parents largely depend on the state of the relationship before the trauma.
+Death can bring a family together or tear it apart.